Mainly-rakshith/Clash-Royal-Automation-Bot/README.md

 * Python
    * Version: 3.12.4
    * Description: Python is the programming language used to develop this script.
-* Google Play Emulator
+* macOS Screen + Input Access
-   * Description: Keep in center of primary monitor (where it opens).
+   * Description: Mirror your iPhone screen to macOS (QuickTime Player device window or macOS “iPhone Mirroring”).
+Keep the mirrored window centered on your primary monitor and **do not resize it while the bot runs**.
 * OpenCV
    * Version: 4.10.0.84
    * Image Recognition to detect cards.